fernandoescolar/vscode-solution-explorer/README.md

 - `vssolution.nuget.codeActions` Sets whether to show NuGet package versions in the code actions.

 - `vssolution.nuget.codeCompletions` Sets whether to show NuGet package versions and names in the code completions.

+- `vssolution.defaultMsBuildConfiguration` Default value for the `$(Configuration)` MSBuild property used to evaluate `Condition` attributes when reading project files (default `"Debug"`).

+- `vssolution.defaultMsBuildPlatform` Default value for the `$(Platform)` MSBuild property used to evaluate `Condition` attributes when reading project files (default `"AnyCPU"`).

+- `vssolution.defaultMsBuildVersion` Value for the `$(MSBuildVersion)` reserved MSBuild property, since this extension does not invoke an actual build engine and so cannot detect it automatically.

 ###### Example